Plan Your Visit

 Beginning October 25: our preschool classes will be available for both worship hours.
 Preregistration is required.
 LEARN MORE/REGISTER

-Our kindergartners begin attending worship with their families during one of the service times and participate in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
-Each fall, just prior to the start of the school year, we host a special "Camp Big Enough" to offer tips to help in this time of transition and to celebrate this milestone with our incoming kindergartners and their families.
+Our kindergartners begin attending worship with their families during one of the service times and participate in a Sunday morning small group, also known as Bible Fellowship Groups (BFGs), during the other hour.
+Each fall, just before the start of the school year, we host a special "Camp Big Enough" to offer tips to help in this time of transition and celebrate this milestone with our incoming kindergartners and their families.

 Volunteers are available to assist you in checking your child in for class.
 For more information, contact Nancy Wooldridge, our Minister of Preschool.